 Test-optional policies became a hot topic of conversation during the pandemic and were widely adopted by colleges as students struggled to register and sit for SAT and ACT exams.
 But these policies are by no means a new idea; before the pandemic, more than 1000 colleges in the U.S. were test-optional.
-With so much attention being given to testing policies in the last year, it’s important that you understand your options and how they can affect you as you prepare to apply for college.
+With so much attention being given to testing policies in the last couple of years, it’s important that you understand your options and how they can affect you as you prepare to apply for college.

-Whether test-optional, test-blind, or test-flexible, each of these policies indicate that a college does not have a traditional SAT or ACT requirement on their applications.
+Whether test-optional, test-blind, or test-flexible, each of these policies indicates that a college does not have a traditional SAT or ACT requirement on their applications.
 Schools adopting these policies deemphasize the use of standardized test scores in making admissions decisions, instead putting more weight on academic performance, extracurricular activities, and application essays.

 Test-optional policies give students the choice of whether to submit their standardized test scores or not.
 This allows students to be strategic about submitting scores.
 For test-optional schools, we recommend that you do submit strong scores if you have them.
 Note that “strong” will mean something different at each school; you ideally want to submit scores that are at the top of a college’s middle 50% range (or higher).
 But if you have an otherwise competitive application and your SAT or ACT scores aren’t quite in range, you may be better off leaving them out of the application.

 The list of test-optional colleges grew by leaps and bounds since the start of the pandemic, with some colleges adopting temporary test-optional policies and others making the change permanent.

 Some test-optional schools may ask applicants to submit additional materials in lieu of test scores, like additional letters of recommendation or a graded assignment from a high school class.